SergSha/replica/README.md

 # Add user for replication MASTER-MASTER
 CREATE USER repl@'10.0.1.11' IDENTIFIED WITH 'caching_sha2_password' BY 'Tn91Uk57@';

-# Даю пользователю repl права на репликацию
+# Add to repl user right for replicate
 GRANT REPLICATION SLAVE ON *.* TO repl@'10.0.1.11';

-В replica в случае клонирования хоста удалить файл /var/lib/mysql/auto.cnf затем перезапустить mysqld
+# In case after host cloning for replica delete the file /var/lib/mysql/auto.cnf and restasrt mysqld

-# vi /etc/my.cnf
+# In /etc/my.cnf add line
-добавляю строки
 server_id = 2

+# Recomend for replica add next line for block edit
-и рекомендуется включать для replica, чтобы запретить вносить изменения innodb_read_only = 1
+innodb_read_only = 1